 • If using WiFi, ask that other household members do not use the internet during your exam.

-• Disconnect any VPNs if you have them; ProctorU does not work well with VPNs.
+• Disconnect any VPNs if you have them; ProctorU virtual proctoring service does not work with VPN connections.

 Verify that you can: